aokhepburn/tide-gps-location/README.md

 ## Description

 An app to get up to date tidal information in New York Harbor based off of a phone's GPS data.
-Given the complexity of New York's rivers and it's many currents this app attempts to pin point a user's location and give accurate information for the current tidal situation and surface currents that may affect navigation.
+Given the complexity of New York's rivers and its many currents this app attempts to pin point a user's location and give accurate information for the current tidal situation and surface currents that may affect navigation.

-## Languages and SDKs

-- SwiftUI
-  - CoreLocation
-  - Firebase Realtime DB
-  - SwiftCharts
-  - MapKit